Tools for HANA SQL Data Warehousing

 1.1.2 Smart Data Access

-SAP HANA Smart Data Access (SDA) is the tool that enables data virtualization and makes persistent replications on the SAP HANA database obsolete.
-In the context of SDA, SAP therefore also speaks of data federation technology, as the data remains in the source systems and a distributed data landscape with centralized access can be created.
-SDA is essentially based on the database standard ODBC (Open Database Connectivity), which means that all databases that support this standard are suitable for SDA connections.
-In addition to all common database management systems, this currently also includes Google BigQuery, Apache Hadoop and Apache Spark.
-Once a connection has been created in this way, the data can be retrieved in the SAP Web IDE development environment in virtual tables that adopt the metadata of the source tables.
-This results in the same functionality as with persistent tables, with the option of creating synonyms, functions and procedures.
+SAP HANA Smart Data Access (SDA) is the tool that enables data virtualization and renders persistent replications on the SAP HANA database obsolete.
+In the context of SDA, SAP therefore refers to it as a data federation technology, as the data remains in the source systems, allowing for the establishment of a distributed data landscape with central access.
+SDA is primarily based on the ODBC (Open Database Connectivity) database standard, which means that essentially all databases supporting this standard are eligible for SDA connections.
+In addition to all common database management systems, this currently includes Google BigQuery, Apache Hadoop, and Apache Spark.
+Once a connection is established in this manner, data can be retrieved in the SAP Web IDE development environment within virtual tables that adopt the metadata of the source tables.
+This provides the same functionality as persistent tables, with the ability to create synonyms, functions, and procedures.

 1.2 SAP HANA XSA

-SAP HANA Extended Application Services Advanced Model - XSA for short - is the integrated application server of the SAP HANA platform, which provides both the development and runtime environment for HANA applications.
-As the name suggests, it is a further development of the original SAP HANA XS version, which was added to the product two years after the release of the SAP HANA database and initiated the transformation to the platform.
-The basic idea has not changed since then.
-On the SAP HANA platform, the XSA application server and the SAP HANA database are located directly next to each other.
-This not only creates a development environment, but also brings data processing closer to the data in this architecture.
-This avoids the mass transfer of data between the database and application layer and the resulting potential speed disadvantages.
-In this respect, the SAP HANA platform represents a paradigm shift from the prevailing three-tier architecture to a two-tier architecture in which even complex calculations are taken over by the database layer, thereby increasing performance and efficiency.
-SAP HANA XSA is therefore of crucial importance for the tools described below, as the application server creates the structural prerequisites for the tool functions.
-Compared to its predecessor SAP HANA XS, the main difference is that XSA has seamless integration with the cloud foundry architecture of SAP Cloud Platform.
-This makes it possible to develop on-premise and immediately operate the developments in the cloud.
+SAP HANA Extended Application Services Advanced Model – XSA for short – is the integrated application server of the SAP HANA platform, providing both the development and runtime environment for HANA applications.
+As the name suggests, it is an evolution of the original SAP HANA XS variant, which was added to the product two years after the SAP HANA database's release, initiating its transformation into a platform.
+The fundamental concept has remained unchanged since then.
+On the SAP HANA platform, the XSA application server and the SAP HANA database reside in close proximity.
+This not only creates a development environment but also brings data processing closer to the data within this architecture.
+This approach avoids the mass transfer of data between the database and application layers, thereby mitigating potential performance disadvantages.
+The SAP HANA platform thus represents a paradigm shift from the prevalent three-tier architecture to a two-tier architecture, where complex calculations are also handled by the database layer, thereby enhancing performance and efficiency.
+SAP HANA XSA is therefore crucial for the tools described below, as the application server establishes the structural prerequisites for the tool functionalities.
+Compared to its predecessor, SAP HANA XS, the key difference lies in XSA's seamless integration with the Cloud Foundry architecture of SAP Cloud Platform.
+This enables on-premise development and immediate deployment of these developments in the cloud.

 1.3 SAP Web IDE

-SAP Web IDE is a browser-based development environment with which applications can be created full-stack, i.e. including user interface (UI), application logic and database artifacts.
-In this end-to-end development process, the entire life cycle of an application can be accompanied with the SAP Web IDE and the environment supports debugging, delivery and testing of software in addition to the possibility of development.
-The SAP Web IDE runs on-premise on the SAP HANA XSA application server or is part of SAP Cloud Platform.
-No additional installations are therefore required to use it.
-SAP Web IDE is the central tool for developing the database artifacts for the SAP HANA SQL Data Warehouse.
-The development environment comes with a series of graphical editors that can be used to easily prepare models, data logic and data flows, such as the SAP HANA-typical Calculation Views (Figure 1.2), Flowgraphs or Core Data Services.
-In addition to graphical editing, there is also the option of direct coding in the SAP HANA database language SQLScript.
+SAP Web IDE is a browser-based development environment that enables the creation of full-stack applications, including user interface (UI), application logic, and database artifacts.
+In this end-to-end development process, the entire lifecycle of an application can be managed with SAP Web IDE, and the environment supports not only development but also debugging, deployment, and testing of software.
+SAP Web IDE runs on-premise on the SAP HANA XSA application server or is part of SAP Cloud Platform.
+Therefore, no further installations are required for its use.
+For building the SAP HANA SQL Data Warehouse, SAP Web IDE is the central tool for developing database artifacts.
+The development environment includes a suite of graphical editors that facilitate the easy preparation of models, data logics, and data flows, such as SAP HANA-specific Calculation Views (Figure 1.2), Flowgraphs, or Core Data Services.
+In addition to graphical preparation, there is also the option for direct coding in the SAP HANA database language SQLScript.

 Web IDE